rope access

 Today id like to share some images of a job on Blackpool Tower.

-The above image is obviously not one of mine, but wanted to show how things have changed, and thank god that they have.
+The above image on the left is obviously not one of mine, but wanted to show how things have changed, and thank god that they have.

 The guys in the past had little or no working at height protection.